bskrishna2006/Zero-Day/Backend/README.md

 npm install cors nodemon --save-dev
 ```

-3. Start MongoDB service on your system
+3. Ensure you have a MongoDB Atlas account and connection string

 4. Start the server:
 ```bash